-However, beware and be aware.. for with the rains tends to come the dreaded tomato blight, as well.
+However, beware and be aware.. for with the rains tends to come fungal diseases, and the dreaded tomato blight, as well.
 Remove any yellowing bottom leaves right away, or spotty leaves, anything that looks suspect, as this may keep the wolf from your door.

 Another issue that may pop up now that we have had some rain followed by sunshine, is splitting fruit (this applies to cabbages, too!)
 Lots of water followed by sunshine means great growth... and sometimes they grow faster than their skins can keep up with.
 Is not a bad thing, necessarily, but they will not store as long or well.